 In our experiment, the sole use of simvastatin did not induce a significant change in CoQ concentration in the left ventricle, skeletal muscle, brain or kidney.
-It is generally known that statin induced myopathy is dose-dependent.
-The dose of simvastatin was lower in our experiment (10 mg/kg/day) compared to 50 mg/kg/day used by Nakahara et al. (1998) or Fukami et al. (1993) in rabbits, what migh have determined the different effects of simvastatin on skeletal muscle observed in these experiments.
+It is generally known that statin induced myopathy is dose dependent.
+The dose of simvastatin was lower in our experiment (10 mg/kg/day), compared to 50 mg/kg/day used by Nakahara et al. (1998) or Fukami et al. (1993) in rabbits, what migh have determined the different effects of simvastatin on skeletal muscle observed in these experiments.

 On the other hand, the simultaneous treatment with simvastatin and L-NAME decreased CoQ9 and CoQ10 in the LV in this experiment.
-Previously we have L-NAME-induced shown that in hypertension simvastatin partly prevented the decrease of nitric oxide synthase (NOS) activity induced by L-NAME in the brain and kidney but not in the LV (Šimko et al. 2004).
+Previously we have shown that in L-NAME-induced hypertension simvastatin partly prevented the decrease of nitric oxide synthase (NOS) activity in the brain and kidney induced by L-NAME, however, not in the LV (Simko et al. 2004).
 It may be supposed that decreased NOS activity in the LV with presumed reduction of NO synthesis and attenuated vasodilatative ability of coronary arteries may increase the oxidative stress in the LV.
 The free radicals production may even be supported by decreased CoQ concentration, having antioxidant and free radicals scavenging properties.
-Enhanced oxidative stress may participate in the development of the hypertrophy and fibrosis of the LV observed in our previous work despite chronic simvastatin treatment (Šimko et al. 2004).
+Enhanced oxidative stress may have participated on the development of the hypertrophy and fibrosis of the LV observed in our previous work despite chronic simvastatin treatment (Simko et al. 2004).

-We conclude that the administration of simvastatin under the conditions of NO deficiency reduced the level of coenzyme Q in the heart and skeletal muscle what may participate on adverse effect of statins under certain clinical condition.
+We conclude that administration of simvastatin in the condition of NO-deficiency reduced the level of coenzyme Q in the heart and skeletal muscle what may participate on adverse effect of statins under certain clinical condition.